-Designate Lakeview as sustainment area
+5. Designate Lakeview as sustainment area

-DEQ is proposing to designate Lakeview as a sustainment area in order to help improve air quality in the area and help prevent Lakeview from becoming a nonattainment area.
+The proposed rules would designate Lakeview as a sustainment area to help improve air quality in the area and help prevent Lakeview from becoming a nonattainment area.

-Provide DEQ more flexibility for public hearings and meetings
+6. Provide DEQ more flexibility for public hearings and meetings

-DEQ is proposing to change the rules for how public hearings and meetings are held.
-The rules for holding public hearings and meetings are very prescriptive.
-Recent technology provides DEQ many options on how public hearings and meetings are held.
+This proposal would change rules on holding public hearings and meetings from being very prescriptive to allowing for technological advances and reflect DEQ best practices.

-HeatSmart
+7. Update HeatSmart

-DEQ is proposing to modify its rules to allow all small solid fuel boilers to be sold in Oregon for commercial, industrial, and institutional use.
-These boilers were previously allowed in Oregon if they were also regulated under the National Emission Standards for Hazardous Air Pollutants rules for biomass boilers, but because new EPA rules exempt these boilers from NESHAP requirements, they can now no longer be sold.
+The proposed rules would allow manufacturers to sell all small solid fuel boilers in Oregon for commercial, industrial, and institutional use.
+Rules previously allowed these boilers in Oregon if regulated under the National Emission Standards for Hazardous Air Pollutants rules for biomass boilers, but new EPA rules exempt these boilers from NESHAP requirements..

-Clean diesel grant and loan rules
+8. Implement SB 249A - Clean diesel grant and loan

-SB 249A was adopted unanimously by the 2013 Oregon Legislature and signed into law on April 18, 2013.
-SB 249A authorizes DEQ to administer federal grants received for clean diesel projects to be completed in accordance with federal grant guidelines rather than more limited state guidelines.
-While the law was enacted with an emergency clause making it effective upon signing, the Attorney General has determined that adoption of a rule implementing the statutory provisions is also necessary.
+The proposed rules would implement SB 249A that authorizes DEQ to administer federal grants received for clean diesel projects to be completed according to federal grant guidelines rather than more limited state guidelines.
+The 2013 Oregon Legislature adopted SB 249A and the Governor signed it into law on April 18, 2013 with an emergency clause making it effective upon filing.
+The Attorney General determined it is necessary to adopt implementing rules.

-Annual reporting requirement for small gasoline dispensing facilities
+9. Remove annual reporting requirement for small gasoline dispensing facilities

 The proposed rules would remove the annual reporting requirement for small gasoline dispensing facilities.

+Brief history

-Brief history – the following history covers the main topics for the proposed rulemaking.
-Details are found in the Statement of Need.
+The following history covers the main topics for the proposed rulemaking.
+Details are under the Statement of Need section below.

 Rule Clarification and Update

-Air quality rules:

-are not well organized

-are missing important details

-are outdated

-are not aligned with EPA rules and

-contain multiple definitions for the same term

-There is an ongoing need to clarify and make corrections to existing rules when confusing language or errors are discovered.
-DEQ also wants to repeal rules that are no longer needed.
+Air quality rules have lost organization over the years.
+Multiple definitions for the same term, missing details, obsolete or outdated rules and rules that don’t align with EPA rules cause confusion and creates an ongoing need to clarify and make corrections.

 Update particulate matter standards

 There are areas in the state where air quality is close to or over the PM2.5 ambient air quality standard.
-Work on the Klamath Falls attainment plan showed that impacts from a single business could be up to 70% of the standard.
+Work on the Klamath Falls attainment plan showed that impacts from a single business could be up to 70 percent of the standard.
 That work indicates other areas with similar sources along with background concentrations could be in danger of violating the ambient air quality standard.
 This is a big risk for public health and economic development.
 If the majority of the airshed is taken up already from a single business, new businesses aren’t able to come into the area.

 DEQ is proposing to revise the current statewide visible emission standards to apply on a six-minute average, which will put DEQ’s standards on the same basis as EPA’s visible emissions standards.
 DEQ has never developed a reference method for determining compliance with the existing 3-minute aggregate in a 60-minute period or the 30 second aggregate in a 60-minute period standards found in the Portland area four county rule.
 DEQ is proposing to repeal both of these standards and replace them with the six minute average which has an established reference method.